jckleiner/notion-backup/README.md

 ## Troubleshoot

-If you got an Exception like this: `com.dropbox.core.BadResponseException: Bad JSON: expected object value.`, then try to re-generate your access token and run the application again.
+If you get the exception: `com.dropbox.core.BadResponseException: Bad JSON: expected object value.`, then try to re-generate your access token and run the application again.